raynerdacruz/final-year-project/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Command:** *python ./notifications_non_multi-threaded.py*

-> [!Info] **Note:**
+**Note:**
-> [!Info] - Step 1 only needs to be run once when you first download the source code files.
+- Step 1 only needs to be run once when you first download the source code files.
-> [!Info] - For the notification script to "send out" notifications, as in write notification to the log file, there must be upcoming bookings present in the database related to LREBS web application.
+- For the notification script to "send out" notifications, as in write notification to the log file, there must be upcoming bookings present in the database related to LREBS web application.
 You can create the bookings through the LREBS web application.